 - Lack of funds

-Recently many cases are reported of angry mob attack the tigers.
-Such cases will repeat, as better protection and conservation measures inside tiger reserves will lead to multiply and spill out of the borders of their protected homes, into human territories.
+Angry mob attacking the tigers have been reported now and then, and such cases will repeat; when better protection and conservation measures inside tiger reserves will lead to multiply and spill out of the borders of their protected homes, into human territories.
 This, in turn, leads to locals going against the species and thereby hampering the efforts of conservation.

 A changed in peoples mindset is inevitable.
 Proper education about tigers, wildlife, and the ecosystem should be given to people who face such situations every day.
 It is necessary to impart more strict and joint attention to human-tiger conflicts.
 A unified plan is to be created to make people understand that they are the protectors of tigers and forest.